jbubsk/gshop/README.md

 # G-Shop
-Sample of shop activity.
+Imitation of shop activity.
 All data are presented as stub.
+View basket by clicking on it in the page header.

 Technologies: HTML, CSS, JavaScript.